 |

-Research into best practices indicates that students thrive in environments where they know what is expected of them.
+Research indicates that students thrive in environments where they know what is expected of them.
 The beginning of the semester is a great time to review classroom and school-wide expectations and procedures.
 It seems simple, but reviewing what a class discussion looks like or how a teacher gets the class’s attention can significantly affect student behavior, if there is practice and frequent feedback.

 Speaking of feedback, a classroom or campus-wide system that actively encourages teachers to focus on positive behavior and increasing positive interactions can have a big impact on the learning environment and on academic engagement.
 This can be as simple as greeting students at the door, a format for positive behavior referrals, student shout-outs, or positive parent contacts.
 Or, you may want to utilize a more formal structure like the Principal 200 to raise attention to expectations and provide positive feedback for a specific period of time or a specific location of the school.
 If you want better behavior, ensure that students following expectations get plenty of adult attention!